ryokbys/nap-doc/docs/in-pmd.md

 - Default: `1`

-A flag whether or not to sort the order of atoms by tag before writing out atomic configurations to *pmd* files.
-It might cost some time for large scale simulation.
+A flag whether or not to sort the order of atoms by tag before writing out atomic configurations to a file.

-- `1` -- Do sorting
+- `0` -- Not to sort
-- `2` -- Do not sorting
+- `1` -- Heap sort

 ------------------------------------------------------------------------